syncfusion-content/js-api-docs/api/js/ejGrid.md

 <script>
 // Create grid object.
 var gridObj = $("#Grid").data("ejGrid");
-// It is used to set validation to columns during editing gridObj.setValidation();
+// It is used to set validation to columns. gridObj.setValidation();
 </script>{% endhighlight %}